pods-framework/pods-alternative-cache/readme.txt

 `define( 'PODS_ALT_CACHE', false ); // Default is true`

+Disable object cache fallback, when File writes fail:

+`define( 'PODS_ALT_CACHE_FALLBACK', false ); // Default is true`

 == Changelog ==

+= 2.0.4 - October 26th, 2018 =
+* Added a new object cache fallback for File storage (default alt cache) so if any writes fail it will save them to the normal object cache; You can disable this by setting `define( 'PODS_ALT_CACHE_FALLBACK', false );`

 = 2.0.3 - October 23rd, 2018 =
 * Fixed cases where transients/object cache could be used by Pods before Pods Alt Cache fully loads